nithis-057/nithis-057/README.md

 ### 📊 GitHub Stats
 - Recently contributed to open source repos
 - Building an education-focused Java project
-- Football analytics and anime projects on the way

 ### 🎯 Goals for 2025
 - Master C++ and Machine Learning